otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 1. Client sends which identity and protocol versions it wants Prekey Ensembles for.
 It also adds from which device it's talking by specifying the instance tag.
-1. Server checks if there are any Prekey Ensembles available for this identity.
+1. The Prekey Server checks if there are any Prekey Ensembles available for this identity.
 If there are none (or any of its values are missing), it sends a "No Prekey Ensembles available" message.
-1. Server selects Prekey Ensembles for the requested version consisting of:
+1. The Prekey Server selects Prekey Ensembles for the requested version consisting of:
    * A valid Client Profile for every instance tag and long-term public key for the identity.
 That is, it selects different Client Profiles if they have the same instance tag but different long-term public keys.
 It always selects